CamJN/grafana/public/app/plugins/panel/table/README.md

 - Allow creation of a custom 2D table where the data in each cell comes from an arbitrary query (in development)

+## Building

+To build this plugin so that it can be used with grafana...

+1. [Install grunt](http://gruntjs.com/getting-started) from the npm package manager
+2. Change to the project's root directory
+3. Install project dependencies with ```npm install```
+4. Run Grunt with ```grunt```

+The source directory should then have the correct structure to be installed as a grafana plugin.
+The dist/ directory will contain the built project sources.

 ## Original Table Plugin Readme Text

 The Table Panel is **included** with Grafana.